moby/moby/docs/sources/use/builder.rst

 The ``EXPOSE`` instruction sets ports to be publicly exposed when running the image.
 This is functionally equivalent to running ``docker commit -run '{"PortSpecs": ["<port>", "<port2>"]}'`` outside the builder.
+Specifying ``EXPOSE public:private`` e.g. ``EXPOSE 8080:8080`` will directly map port 8080 on the host to port 8080 in the container.
 Take a look at :ref:`port_redirection` for more information.

 3.6 ENV
 -------